 Learning to tell the time in German

-Timekeeping, for all German people, is very important.
-Arriving late for a meeting, is considered unprofessional; and arriving late for a dinner appointment is seen as just plain rude.
+Timekeeping, for all German people, is essential.
+Arriving late for a meeting is considered unprofessional, and arriving late for a dinner appointment is seen as just plain rude.

-Learning to tell the time isn’t just about looking at your watch, your phone or the clock in the town centre.
+Learning to tell the time isn’t just about looking at your watch, phone, or the town centre clock.
 That’s easy.
-Knowing what the time is, if it is said to you over the phone or face to face, isn’t quite so simple.
-For example: You take a phone call from your German business colleague, he asks you to meet him in the bar, next to their offices at halb acht.
-Make sure you understand the time; otherwise you will arrive an hour late.
+Knowing the time, if it is said to you over the phone or face to face, isn’t quite so simple.
+For example, you take a phone call from your German business colleague, and he asks you to meet him in the bar, next to their offices at halb acht.
+Make sure you understand the time; otherwise, you will arrive an hour late.

-However, in German, they say, it’s thirty minutes to next hour.
+However, they say it’s thirty minutes to the next hour in German.
 So, halb acht means, that it is thirty minutes to eight.
 What time is thirty minutes to eight?
 Yes, half past seven!

 Once you get used to it, it will become second nature, but meanwhile, when you are in Germany on business; or speaking over the telephone, remember to stop and think.